 Read More: See the maitake mushroom nutritional benefits.

 The different bioactive compounds isolated from the mushroom are attributed to the following Maitake mushrooms benefits:

-Beta-glucans are found to significantly stimulate defense reactions(3) in the body.
-They are considered to be activators of immune reactions and are highly sought after immune-boosting natural products throughout human history.
+Beta-glucans—one of the major components or ingredients in maitake extract—are found to significantly stimulate defense reactions in the body(3).
+They are considered activators of immune responses and have been highly sought-after immune-boosting natural products throughout human history.

-The D fraction of the Maitake mushroom is known to activate Natural Killer (NK) cells(4).NK cells control several types of microbial infection by preventing their spread and the subsequent tissue damage caused by such infections.
+The D fraction of the Maitake mushroom activates the Natural Killer (NK) cells(4).NK cells control several types of microbial infections by preventing their spread and subsequent tissue damage.